-Anyways, a lot changed since then, and today you will find much better accommodation in Plitvice Lakes, as well as better overall experience.
+Anyways, a lot changed since then, and today you will find much better accommodation in Plitvice Lakes, as well as a better overall experience.

-Hope our Plitvice Lakes accommodation guide will help you better plan your stay in Plitvice Lakes.
+We hope our Plitvice Lakes accommodation guide will help you better plan your stay in Plitvice Lakes.

-You basically have two choices regarding location of your accommodation in Plitvice Lakes: either you stay within the park, or you stay outside the park in nearby villages.
+You basically have two choices regarding the location of your accommodation in Plitvice Lakes: either you stay within the park, or you stay outside the park in nearby villages.

 Staying within the park

 There are very few accommodation choices within walking distance from the Plitvice Lakes entrance 1 and 2.

 In fact, if you want to stay within the park, then your only accommodation choice consists of old fashioned hotels that are owned and managed by the park’s own management (read: state-owned, run-down, and overpriced).

 All other accommodation is around Plitvice Lakes, in the surrounding villages.

 However, even with this in mind, staying within the park has its advantages though.

 - You get easy access to the park.